-Indicators Narrative RQO Numerical RQO habitat regarding moderate velocity (0.3 - 0.6 m/s), low water quality and no migration barriers for this species.
-Coenagrionidae Atyidae sediment should be sufficient to support these Maintain suitable conditions associated with the course sediment for these key species.
-Gomphidae Tabanidae Athericidae Maintain suitable conditions associated with the course sediment for these key species.
+Indicators Narrative RQO Numerical RQO dependant species. moderate velocity (0.3 - 0.6 m/s), low water quality and no migration barriers for this species.
+Coenagrionidae Atyidae The quantity and quality of clean course sediment should be sufficient to support these bottom-dwelling taxa.
+To maintain suitable conditions associated with the course sediment for these key species.
+Gomphidae Tabanidae Athericidae The quantity and quality of clean course sediment should be sufficient to support these bottom-dwelling taxa.
+To maintain suitable conditions associated with the course sediment for these key species.